-The City has held public meetings over the last 18 months to get public input on the Plan and specific input on emphasis areas within the city.
+The City has held public meetings over 24 months to get public input on the Plan and specific input on emphasis areas within the city.
 Those emphasis areas include: the SR 411 (First Ave and Third Ave) Corridor; the Highlands Neighborhood and Oregon Way Commercial Strip; 36th Ave and Ocean Beach Commercial Area; Barlow Point, and the West Longview Sewage Lagoons.
 Comments and guidance from the residents have been included in the draft plan documents for consideration.

 SR 411/First Avenue and 3rd Avenue Corridor.

-North of Hudson Street the corridor primarily has a High-Density Residential classification.
+- North of Hudson Street the corridor primarily has a High-Density Residential classification.
 South of Hudson Avenue the corridor primarily has a Light Industrial Classification.

-Staff recommendation: Keep the classifications as is.
+- Staff recommendation: Keep the classifications as is.

 36th Avenue (south of Ocean Beach Hwy.)

-This area is classified as Regional Commercial and designated for large footprint retail.
+- This area is classified as Regional Commercial and designated for large footprint retail.

 Highlands Neighborhood and Oregon Way Commercial Strip

-This are is classified as High Density Residential and Community Commercial.
+- This are is classified as High Density Residential and Community Commercial.

-This are is classified as Mixed Use – Residential/Commercial (MU-R/C) in the Planning Area Boundary and primarily classified as Heavy Industrial inside the City limits.
+- This are is classified as Mixed Use – Residential/Commercial (MU-R/C) in the Planning Area Boundary and primarily classified as Heavy Industrial inside the City limits.
 Staff Recommendation: For inside the City limits, keep the Heavy Industrial (HI) classification and add the one property that is not classified as HI to that classification.
 For outside City limits, convert the MU-R/C to HI.
 This is consistent with the recently adopted Cowlitz County Comprehensive Plan.

 West Longview Lagoons